Program: M.A., Art

 ART 660 Advanced Studio Problems in Ceramics Design (3-3-3-3)

-These are to be selected, with the approval of the advisor, from 400-, 500- and 600-level courses in art or related fields.
+These are to be selected, with the approval of a graduate advisor, from 400-, 500- and 600-level courses in art or related fields.

-5. Oral examination, if deemed necessary by the appropriate departmental graduate committee.
+6. Oral examination by the appropriate departmental graduate committee.

 Total Units Required for the M.A.
 Degree: 30